-US embassy, Bosnia journalists outraged over beaten reporter
+US Embassy, Bosnia journalists outraged over beaten reporter

 “We strongly defend the right of journalists to report the news without fear of reprisal.
 When journalists are silenced, society suffers,” the embassy said.

-The Bosnian journalists’ association said the attack is aimed at intimidating independent media and blamed authoritarian Bosnian Serb leader Milorad Dodik for leading a campaign against independent media by proclaiming their reporters “enemies, spies and foreign stooges.”
+The Bosnian journalists’ association said the attack was aimed at intimidating independent media and blamed authoritarian Bosnian Serb leader Milorad Dodik for leading a campaign against independent media by proclaiming their reporters “enemies, spies and foreign stooges.”

 By doing that, Dodik made journalists “open targets” for attackers, the group said in a statement.

-Dodik visited Kovacevic in the hospital on Monday, saying he was certain that the authorities are not behind the assault.
+Dodik visited Kovacevic in the hospital Monday, saying he was certain authorities were not behind the assault.

+“It is not true that a lynching atmosphere exists, and I reject that,” Dodik told journalists after the visit.

 Hundreds of journalists, opposition supporters and activists staged a protest in downtown Banja Luka on Monday.